Photoluminescence from metal nanostructures -- dependence on size: Results

 While the computational simplification associated with Eq.~(\ref{Eq:PL_CW_sph}) is minor, its more significant contribution is to allow us to pinpoint the origins of the behaviour observed in Fig.~\ref{Fig.PL_488nm_sphere}.
-Specifically, the PL in Fig.~\ref{Fig.PL_488nm_sphere}(a)-(c) pertains roughly to room temperature for all sphere sizes making the Bose function ($\e_{BB}(\omega - \omega_L)$) essentially size-independent.
+Specifically, the PL in Fig.~\ref{Fig.PL_488nm_sphere}(a)-(c) pertains roughly to room temperature for all sphere sizes, making the Bose function ($\e_{BB}(\omega - \omega_L)$) essentially size-independent.
 In this scenario, the PL varies with sphere size as the product of $\langle \alpha_{abs}({\bf r};\omega_L) \rangle_r$ (at the absorption wavelength), $\langle \alpha_{abs}({\bf r};\omega)\rangle_r$ (at the emission wavelength) and the volume, $V$.
-For spheres of radius $a < 10$ nm (i.e., safely within the quasi-static regime), $\langle \alpha_{abs}\rangle_r$ has a very weak dependence on the volume (see Fig.~\ref{Fig.ACS_vs_radius}) so that the PL scales as $a^3$.
-For larger spheres, the sub-volume scaling of the absorption and temperature, along with variations in $\langle\alpha_{abs}\rangle_r$ with particle size owing to the sphere's modal response (see~\onlinecite{Un-Sivan-size-thermal-effect} and Fig.~\ref{Fig.alpha_and_T_sphere}(b)) result in the observed deviation from the volume scaling, namely, the peaks and troughs in the PL shown in all subplots of Fig.~\ref{Fig.PL_488nm_sphere}.
+For spheres of radius $a < 10$ nm (i.e., safely within the quasi-static regime), $\langle \alpha_{abs}\rangle_r$ has a very weak dependence on the volume (see Fig.~\ref{Fig.ACS_vs_radius}) so that the PL scales as $a^3$. {\XYZ For spheres with sufficiently large radii with respect to the skin depth, the absorption is dominated by the surface layer of the particle, so that $\langle \alpha_{abs}\rangle_r \sim 1/a$.
+Consequently, the PL scales linearly with $a$ ($\sim a^3 \frac{1}{a} \frac{1}{a}$).
+For sphere sizes between these two extremes,} the sub-volume scaling of the absorption and temperature, along with variations in $\langle\alpha_{abs}\rangle_r$ with particle size owing to the sphere's modal response (see~\onlinecite{Un-Sivan-size-thermal-effect} and Fig.~\ref{Fig.alpha_and_T_sphere}(b)) result in the observed deviation from the volume scaling, namely, the peaks and troughs in the PL shown in all subplots of Fig.~\ref{Fig.PL_488nm_sphere}.
 Specifically, the non-monotonic behaviour in the PL observed for the larger sizes are due to the combined effect of the system tuning into and then out of the dipole resonance, and then tuning into the quadrupole mode.
-In that respect, considering the PL as being a volume effect for small spheres, and as a surface effect for larger spheres, is a crude description, which misses the dominant effect of the modal structure.
+In that respect, considering the PL as being a volume effect for small spheres, and as a surface effect for larger spheres, is a crude description, which misses the dominant effect of the modal structure {\XYZ but captures the baseline}.